AJM Logo

 Drum Set

-- Comp one chorus and either improvise for one chorus or trade 4s over two choruses.
+- Prepared Pieces: Doxy by Sonny Rollins and Blue Bossa by Kenny Dorham.
+Comp one chorus and either improvise for one chorus or trade 4s over two choruses.
 The backing track is provided.

 - Prepare these grooves—swing, Bossa Nova or samba, rock/funk.